w3c/wcag-act-rules/content/css-restrict-orientation-b33eff.md

 The target element is neither rotated clockwise nor counter clockwise around the Z-axis at an angle corresponding to 90 degrees relative from the position of the element in `landscape` orientation to the position of the element in `portrait` orientation, and vice versa.

-**Note:** Imagine the display of a smartphone with an upwards pointing arrow at its center.
-If a user turns the smartphone a quarter turn, that is a move from one orientation to the other, they would want the arrow to continue pointing upwards.
+**Note:** Imagine the display of a smartphone with cartoon figure at its center.
+With this example, if a user turns the smartphone a quarter turn, that is a partial move from one orientation to the other, the user would expect that the cartoon figure continues to remain facing upwards.
 The smartphone accomplishes this by rotating the contents of its display a quarter turn to counter the users change in orientation.
-In effect, the arrow has remained in place and its rotation relative from one orientation to the other is 0 degrees.
-Now imagine that a developer rotates the arrow by a quarter turn _only_ when in one orientation and not the other; its rotation relative from one orientation to the other would then be 90 degrees and it would appear stuck, or locked, as the user moves between orientations.
+In effect, the cartoon figure has remained in place and its rotation relative from one orientation to the other is 0 degrees.
+Now imagine that a developer facilitated this rotation of the cartoon figure by a quarter turn _only_ when the smartphone starts from one orientation and not the other; its rotation relative from one orientation to the other would then be 90 degrees and it would appear stuck, or locked, as the user moves between orientations.
 What the developer has done is effectively counter the smartphones attempt at countering the users change in orientation.

 ## Assumptions